 The project has several complementary objectives:

-- To create an open access archive that can be added to and used by scholars, refugee resettlement agencies and workers, and refugees themselves.
+- To create an open archive that can be added to and used by scholars, refugee resettlement agencies and workers, and refugees themselves.
 It will create a major resource for professionals, practitioners, and scholars working on refugees and religion.
-The archive will be housed at Princeton University’s Mudd Library.
+The archive will be housed on this website and at Princeton University’s Mudd Library.